 The Local Mexican Residency Process After Arrival

 Getting approved in your home country is just the first required step in this process.
 After you arrive in Mexico you’ll need to stay put for a while because you’ve only got a limited time to get moving and they’ll hold your passport while the paperwork is getting processed.
 It can take a month or two from start to finish, so don’t buy a plane ticket out for week six like I did and be sweating that you’ll have to cancel everything!

 You’ll have to make three or four visits to the embassy or consulate to get everything done and eventually pick up your passport with permit, so factor this into your plans and budget.
 If you’re moving to Mexico City, no big deal, but if you’re going to some small town that’s hours away from a real city with an immigration office, it can be a pain.
 Our choices are Leon or San Miguel de Allende–there’s nothing local.

 I’m not up on the exact cost these days, but it’s no trifling amount.
 The cost in your home country will probably be $5o – $100, but then you’ll spend another $250 to $500 locally in Mexico depending on whether you need/want help from someone to fill out all the paperwork or act as your representative.
 Having help doesn’t get you out of showing up and signing papers, then giving fingerprints, but it does eliminate any confusion and can speed things up in the prep time.
 If there are travel costs, you need to add those in too.

 As I said earlier, spend some time doing research online, including on local expat message boards.
-I’m not a lawyer, immigration expert, or accountant and haven’t gone through this Mexican residency process for years.
-Consult with those who have done it recently for updates.
+I’m not a lawyer, immigration expert, or accountant.
+I’m just someone who has gone through this Mexican residency income verification process twice now.
+Consult with others who have done it recently for updates.